giantswarm/external-dns-app/docs/upgrading.md

 # Upgrading

-## Upgrading from >= v2.28.0 to v3.0.0
+## Upgrading from v2 to v3.0.0

-In Chart version 3.0.0 and above the `values.yaml` schema has changed.

-If you are using custom configuration with this chart, some intervention is required when upgrading.
+Starting from `external-dns` version `3.0.0` and later, there have been modifications to the values.yaml schema.
+These changes were introduced in version `2.28.0`, and the previous format has been completely removed in version 3.
+Therefore, it's important to take note of these updates while upgrading.

 ### Values